ibm-cloud-docs/log-analysis/tutorial/kube.md

 ## Objectives
 {: #kube_objectives}

-In this tutorial, you configure logging with LogDNA for your {{site.data.keyword.containerlong_notm}} cluster.
+In this tutorial, you configure logging with logging for your {{site.data.keyword.containerlong_notm}} cluster.
 In particular, you will:

 - Provision an {{site.data.keyword.la_full_notm}}.
 - Configure the logging agent in your cluster to start sending logs to LogDNA.
-- Open the LogDNA dashboard to find your logs.
+- Open the logging dashboard to find your logs.

 ## Step 1.
 Provision an {{site.data.keyword.la_full_notm}} service instance